 In addition to a certain sense of boredom with a generic blogging format and the sheer challenge of creating a personally-inspired encyclopedic website, Erickipedia is a response to Richard Susskind’s 2016 Sir Graham Day Lecture in Ethics, Morality and the Law at Dalhousie University.
 As explained by CBC:

 Technology is not just taking over factory jobs, according to British author and scholar Richard Susskind, it’s about to do the jobs of lawyers, doctors, journalists and other professionals.
 It could be the start of a social revolution, but what does it mean for the future of professional work by humans?…Computers now are not only infused with knowledge humans gave them — they’re also creating new and more advanced knowledge by themselves — on a massive scale.
 Some experts predict these computers will make many professions obsolete.
 And that leaves us with some burning questions, such as: what will happen when all these well-educated people become redundant?
 And how will they earn a living in the future?

 One answer is that they will create works of art and culture for others to explore and enjoy.
 Perhaps they will also strive for the betterment of humanity and the global environment.
 Perhaps they’ll write a few poems along the way.

 I’m sure I don’t have to explain the Eric in Erickipedia.

 Articles On Erickipedia

-Erickipedia will begin with poetry and a theory of poetics which branches out into other formalized writing disciplines such as legislative drafting, policy writing and more.
+Erickipedia begins with poetry, theories and perspectives of poetics and branches out into other formalized writing disciplines such as legislative drafting, policy writing and more.

 References and Citations